 Incident Workflows automatically orchestrate the actions you already know you’ll need to take based on the type of incident at hand.
 Serving as an upgrade from Response Plays, now you can use a no-code/low-code builder to create customizable incident workflows that will reduce the manual work required to escalate, mobilize, and coordinate the right incident response for any use case.
-You can automatically trigger an orchestrated response using if-this-then-that logic to sequence common incident actions, such as adding a responder, subscribing stakeholders, or spinning up a conference bridge.
+You can automatically trigger common incident response actions using if-this-then-that logic, such as adding a responder, subscribing stakeholders, or spinning up a conference bridge.

 Here’s a short demo that showcases how it works: